 In case you didn’t know — like me — there’s a learning curve with Brusho.
 It’s easy to sprinkle a little too much or not enough.
 On the left, I spritzed some water and sprinkled it here and there.
 It didn’t spread like I’d hoped, so I tried to lift my paper to move it around some.
 It can get pretty muddy if you don’t know what you’re doing (*cough*cough*).
 After it dried, I turned it over and I sprinkled Brusho here and there and spritzed it with water.
 There was more white space than I hoped for.
 I’ve since watched several YouTube videos to see various application methods.
 I will punch holes in my Brusho lids, so I can sprinkle it out better.

 Conclusion: Watch a video or 2 before attempting a background; it’s not as intuitive as it seems.

 The Light Cards

-Instead of focusing on making positive affirmation cards, as the lesson prescribed, I first thought I would focus on my word of intention for 2017: light.
+Instead of focusing on making positive affirmation cards, as the lesson prescribed, I first thought I would focus on my word of intention for the year: light.

 Brusho + Dylusions Inks

 For my first attempt, I found a sentiment I really liked on Pinterest and used a black Sharpie to write it in the center.
 The Sharpie had zero effect on the Brusho and showed up really well.
 I then used a Faber Castell Pitt Pen to draw in the fine radial lines.
 Although the card was mostly warm colors, I wanted it to have even more yellow to match the sentiment, so I sprayed a Dylusions Lemon Zest Ink over the top and it cast the yellow light I was hoping for.